 The value of a given term of a linear sequence can be worked out using the general term of the sequence.
 The general term is also known as the nth term, because, for any term n in the sequence, the value of the term can be worked out.

-Next, find out the value of the zeroth term, by subtracting the difference from the value of the first term:
+Next, find out the zeroth term by subtracting the difference from the value of the first term.

 difference x term + zeroth term value.